d2l-ai/d2l-en/chapter_introduction/intro.md

 confidently launch it *before ever seeing a real customer*.
 Our ability to design automated systems from first principles that drive functioning products and systems, often in novel situations, is a remarkable cognitive feat.
-And when you're able to devise solutions that work $100\%$ of the time, *you should not be using machine learning*.
+And when you are able to devise solutions that work $100\%$ of the time, *you should not be using machine learning*.

 Fortunately—for the growing community of ML scientists—many problems in